 Knowing that plenty of support on safeguarding is available in local authorities via Local Safeguarding Partnerships (LSPs) and Young People’s Foundations (YPFs) and government-funded projects such as Faith Associates and Strengthening Faith Institutions we are focusing on three developmental and interlinked areas right now at NRCSE.

 Continued focus on supporting supplementary schools in putting together practical, embedded and active policies and procedures that everyone understands and observes.
 We are training co-ordinators/managers/trustees/founders to understand fully their responsibilities and ensure functioning management committees/trustee boards.
 We are reworking our 3-day Good Management course for remote delivery.
 It will be ready at the end of the month.
-There will be a fee but with online delivery we can keep it low.
-We are hoping to do some face-to-face delivery in very small groups or one-to-one so keeping this for those that are not able to access e-learning.
+There will be a fee but with online delivery we can keep it low and even lower for subscribing supplementary schools.
+We are hoping to do some face-to-face delivery in very small groups or one-to-one for those that are not able to access e-learning.

 Creative teaching and learning:

 The NRCSE Creative Teaching and Learning (CTL) project focuses on the role that arts and cultural learning play in transforming young people’s lives.
 It also explores how such interventions can support supplementary school teachers in adopting more creative approaches in their teaching.
-Mon is managing this as a funded project for our JLC boroughs but the learning from it is available on the website.
-We’re also trying to get Heritage Lottery monies to offer it out more widely. https://www.supplementaryeducation.org.uk/nrcse-creative-teaching-learning-young-people/
+Mon is managing this as a funded project for our JLC boroughs; the learning from the project is available on the website.
+We’re also applying for Heritage Lottery monies to offer it out more widely. https://www.supplementaryeducation.org.uk/nrcse-creative-teaching-learning-young-people/

 Remote teaching and digital skills: